dagraham/tklr-dgraham/README.md

 ## Reminders

-_tklr_ offers a simple way to manage your events, tasks and other reminders.
+_tklr_ offers a simple way to manage your event, task and note reminders.

 Rather than filling out fields in a form to create or edit reminders, a simple text-based format is used.
 Each reminder in _tklr_ begins with a _type character_ followed by the _subject_ of the reminder and then, perhaps, by one or more _@key value_ pairs to specify other attributes of the reminder.
 Mnemonics are used to make the keys easy to remember, e.g, @s for scheduled datetime, @l for location, @d for details and so forth.